Join us on June 7th for our monthly adoption event at the Salinas Farmers Market where we'll have lots of new kittens and puppies too!

 Stella is part of a litter of five kittens surrendered to ONPP when the caretaker for her feral colony wanted a better life for them.
 Stella and her siblings have been in foster care in Marina where they are living with other foster kittens.
 Stella was initially a bit shy when she arrived, but has been growing more accustomed to her new home.
 She loves playing and wrestling with her siblings, and is particularly fascinated with the cat meowntain toy.
 Stella would appreciate being adopted with one of her siblings into a medium activity level home with plenty of playtime for them!
 322

-Valentini is a lovely black and white kitten with gorgeous green eyes who is six months old now.
-She was rescued from a feral colony in Greedfield with her siblings and is currently living in a foster home with her brother Ambon.
-Valentini is the more mellow and shy of the two kittens, but she will make eye contact and hold your gaze for long periods of time, which means she is interested in more interaction.
-Valentini is gradually becoming more friendly, but is looking for a family with the patience to cultivate her trust and help her gain more confidence.
+Valentini is a lovely black and white kitten with gorgeous green eyes who is 8 months old now.
+She was rescued from a feral colony in Greenfield with her siblings and is currently living in a foster home with her brother Ambon.
+Valentini is the more mellow and shy of the two kittens, but she will make eye contact and hold your gaze for long periods of time, because she is interested in more interaction, and just trying to decide if you're trustworthy.
+Valentini has come along way and is looking for a family with the patience to cultivate her trust and confidence.
 Valentini would do best in a low to medium activity level home and would love to be adopted with her brother.
 918

 6-month-old orange tabby boy